Death at a Funeral

 Story & Plot Summary: Death at a Funeral

-Quick Plot Summary: Death at a Funeral is a Comedy film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2010, Death at a Funeral is a Comedy film directed by Neil LaBute.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Chris Rock.

 Story Breakdown